alex94cp/jsonapify/README.md

 jsonapify.Registry.add('User', userResource);
 ```

+**Note**: __*related resources* are not *subresources*__.
+Subresources are resource-like objects so tightly linked to their parent resource that they can't exist on their own. jsonapify does not support access of related resources as subresources.
+This is by-design.

 ## Exposing resources

 We all know about [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 But then, why do we keep writing the same endpoint boilerplate again and again? jsonapify offers all [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) as connect-compatible middleware.
 That means plugging a new endpoint is as simple as it gets: